Join the Lesley Community

 • Optional Practical Training

-In Optional Practical Training (OPT), you can work in an off-campus job related to your field of study.
-Do Optional Practical Training while you’re a student here (Pre-Completion OPT) or after you complete your degree (Post-Completion OPT).
+In Optional Practical Training (OPT), you can work in an off-campus job related to your field of study, and commensurate to your degree level.
+Optional Practical Training while you’re a student still working on your degree is (Pre-Completion OPT).
+Or save your OPT time for when you complete your degree – this is referred to as (Post-Completion OPT).

 You can work up to a total of 12 months for Pre- and Post-Completion OPT combined.